IvanRizkyanto/Tictactoe-java-ivan/README.md

 ## Getting Started

-Welcome to Tictactoe-cli Minigames by Ivan Rizkyanto.
+Welcome to TictactoeCLI Minigames by Ivan Rizkyanto.
 This game build in java, using VS Code for writing the code.

 ## Folder Structure